596acres/django-livinglots/README.rst

 In late 2014, Grounded in Philly was updated to take advantage of many of the improvements made to Living Lots, and the framework was further refined.

-Also in late 2014, the framework went full circle: the site in NYC was rewritten, became `Living Lots NYC <http://livinglotsnyc.org>`_ (`repo <https://github.com/596acres/livinglots-nyc`_), and is now based on Living Lots.
+Also in late 2014, the framework came full circle: the site in NYC was rewritten, became `Living Lots NYC <http://livinglotsnyc.org>`_ (`repo <https://github.com/596acres/livinglots-nyc`_), and is now based on Living Lots.